Blox Fruits Best Stat Builds: Fruit, Sword, Hybrid & Buddha (2026)

 What is the best stat build in Blox Fruits?

-Fruit main (60% Blox Fruit, 30% Defense, 10% Melee) is the most versatile build and works from First Sea through Third Sea.
-For pure grinding speed, Buddha melee (65% Melee, 35% Defense) levels faster.
-Sword main is the strongest for PvP combos if you have top-tier swords like Cursed Dual Katana.
+Fruit main (max Blox Fruit and Defense first, then Melee for energy) is the most versatile build and works from First Sea to endgame.
+For pure grinding speed, Buddha melee (max Melee and Defense) levels faster.
+Sword main has the strongest PvP combos if you own a top-tier blade like Cursed Dual Katana.

 How do I reset stats in Blox Fruits?